PKBeam/Edda/README.md

 - Add and delete map difficulties
 - Open existing Ragnarock maps and create new ones
   - Listen to the entire map with audio and mapped drum hits
+     - Notes will be marked with the same rune that would appear in-game
   - Add and delete notes (Left- and Right-Click)

 Edda is written in C# for Windows 10.